SparkPost/support-docs/content/docs/recipient-validation/index.md

 ---
-lastUpdated: "02/08/2020"
+lastUpdated: '02/08/2020'
-name: "Recipient Validation"
-title: "Category File"
+title: 'Recipient Validation'
-description: "Recipient Validation is a way to check an email address is valid before you send."
+description: 'Recipient Validation is a way to check an email address is valid before you send.'
 ---